Kuwait City: Geography

 Kuwait City is located on Kuwait Bay, a natural deep-water harbor.
-Ninety percent of Kuwait's population live within the Kuwait Bay coast.
+Ninety percent of Kuwait's population lives within the Kuwait Bay coast.
 The country is generally low-lying, with the highest point being 306 m above sea level.
 It has nine islands, all of which, with the exception of Failaka Island, are uninhabited.
 With an area of 860 km2, Bubiyan is the largest island in Kuwait and is connected to the rest of the country by a 2380 m bridge.
 The land area is considered arable and sparse vegetation is found along its 499 km coastline.

 Kuwait's Burgan field has a total capacity of approximately 70 Goilbbl of proven oil reserves.
 During the 1991 Kuwaiti oil fires, more than 500 oil lakes were created covering a combined surface area of about 35.7 km2.
 The resulting soil contamination due to oil and soot accumulation had made eastern and south-eastern parts of Kuwait uninhabitable.
 Sand and oil residue had reduced large parts of the Kuwaiti desert to semi-asphalt surfaces.
 The oil spills during the Gulf War also drastically affected Kuwait's marine resources.